mhweiner/autorel/README.md

 - Any other custom release steps you want to add

 **✅ Conventional Commit and SemVer Compliant**
-- Unlike `semantic-release`, `autorel` is 100% compliant with Conventional Commits and SemVer out of the box, including "!" for breaking changes
+- Unlike some other tools, `autorel` is 100% compliant with Conventional Commits and SemVer out of the box, including "!" for breaking changes

 **😃 Simple & Easy to Use**
 - No confusing configuration files